allegroai/clearml-docs/docs/webapp/webapp_reports.md

 Access ClearML reports through the [Reports Page](#reports-page).

 ## Embedding ClearML Visualizations
-You can embed plots and images from your experiments into your reports: scalar graphs and other plots, and debug samples from an individual experiment or from an experiment comparison page.
-These visualizations are updated live as the experiment(s) updates.
+You can embed plots and images from your ClearML objects (experiments, models, and apps) into your reports: scalar graphs and other plots, and debug samples from an individual object or from an object comparison page.
+These visualizations are updated live as the object(s) updates.

 To add a graphic resource:
-1. Go to the resource you want to embed in your report (a plot or debug sample from an individual experiment or experiment comparison)
+1. Go to the resource you want to embed in your report (a plot or debug sample from an individual object or object comparison)
 2. Hover over the resource and click <img src="/docs/latest/icons/ico-plotly-embed-code.svg" alt="Generate embed code" className="icon size-md space-sm" />.

    ![Reports step 2](../img/reports_step_2.png)